JannatulHappy/JannatulHappy/README.md

   <img src="https://img.shields.io/badge/Chrome Dev Tools-4285F4?style=for-the-badge&logo=google-chrome&logoColor=white" alt="Chrome Dev Tools">
 </p>

 ## What I'm Up To

 - Currently working on making a website with a unique and appealing design
-- Learning JavaScript, React, Redux, and Node.js to stay on top of industry trends
+- Learning JavaScript, React, Redux, and Mongoose to stay on top of industry trends
 - Exploring collaborative opportunities on GitHub
 - Available for discussions on web development